Baccara: Mayte Mateos' Baccara (1983–present)

-Maria Mendiola's Baccara (1985–2021)
+María Mendiola's Baccara (1985–2021)

 Initially called New Baccara to distinguish it from Mayte Mateos' re-formed Baccara, Mendiola teamed up with vocalist Marisa Pérez and in 1987 reached the top five in Spain and top 40 in Germany with the single "Call Me Up", written by Ian Cussick.
 1988 saw the duo release a series of Euro-influenced Hi-NRG dance tracks on the Bellaphon recording label.
-"Call Me Up", "Fantasy Boy" and "Touch Me" were produced by Luis Rodríguez, and were big club hits across Europe.
+"Call Me Up", "Fantasy Boy" and "Touch Me" were produced by Luis Rodríguez (producer), and were big club hits across Europe.
 Mendiola wrote the lyrics for "Talisman", the Spanish version of "Call Me Up".
 This song brought New Baccara significant popularity in Latin America.
 In 1990 the album F.U.N. was released on the Dureco label.

 In the beginning of the 1990s New Baccara was renamed back to Baccara, and releases continued, although the group did not chart as their output was directed towards the club scene with singles pressed in strictly limited quantities.
 A version of Bette Midler's "Wind Beneath My Wings", released on vinyl by 'Loading Bay' label in 1993, and re-released on maxi-CD in 1999 by the label 'Majic Music', was also a hit in UK clubs.

 In 2000, Mendiola and Pérez as Baccara released the album Face to Face.
-Mendiola and Pérez toured the United Kingdom in 2000 together with The Supremes and The Three Degrees and appeared at Wembley Stadium, London with various other music groups.
-In April 2005, they appeared in the third episode of British reality show Hit Me Baby One More Time, performing "Yes Sir I Can Boogie" and a cover of contemporary song "Hero", originally by Enrique Iglesias.
+Mendiola and Pérez toured United Kingdom in 2000 together with The Supremes and The Three Degrees and appeared at Wembley Stadium, London with various other music groups.
+In April 2005, they appeared in the third episode of British reality show Hit Me Baby One More Time, performing "Yes Sir I Can Boogie" and a contemporary song – "Hero", originally by Enrique Iglesias.

 In August 2005, Mendiola and Pérez were honoured with a memorial on Vienna's "Musical Mile", along its Hollywood-style "Walk of the Stars".

 In late 2008 Marisa Pérez was diagnosed with acute polyarthritis.
 It was agreed that until she recovered, her place at 'Baccara' live performances would be taken by Mendiola's niece Laura Mendiola.
 Maria Mendiola and Laura Mendiola performed as 'Baccara' in 2008 in Moscow, at the "Disco 80" festival.
 This measure (said to be temporary) allowed Mendiola's Baccara to honour its outstanding commitments in 2009 and 2010.

-Maria Mendiola started performing with Cristina Sevilla (who was the stage partner of Mayte Mateos from 1999 till 2004) in 2011.
+Since 2011 Maria Mendiola has been performing with Cristina Sevilla (who was the stage partner of Mayte Mateos from 1999 till 2004).